-- The waiver allows federal IV-E foster care funds to be used for a wide variety of child welfare purposes rather than being restricted to eligible children in licensed foster care homes or institutions, as is normally the case under federal law. - This permits funds to be used for more child welfare services including prevention, diversion from out-of-home placement through intensive inhome services, reunification - when this can be accomplished safely, and permanency, as well as foster care. - The state has been receiving a defined amount of federal funds over the past eight years based on projections of what the state would have received under IV-E rules.
-Under the amended Waiver Terms and conditions, the funds increase by approximately 1.2% percent per year over the amount of federal foster care funds received in the federal fiscal year that ended September 30, 2005.
+- The waiver allows federal IV-E foster care funds to be used for a wide variety of child welfare purposes rather than being restricted to eligible children in licensed foster care homes or institutions, as is normally the case under federal law. - This permits funds to be used for more child welfare services including prevention, diversion from out-of-home placement through intensive inhome services, reunification - when this can be accomplished safely, and permanency, as well as foster care. - The state has been receiving a defined amount of federal funds over the past nine years based on projections of what the state would have received under IV-E rules.
+Under the amended Waiver Terms and conditions, the funds increase by approximately 1.2% percent per year over the amount of federal foster care funds received in the federal fiscal year that ended September 30, 2005. - Savings in federal, state or local funds are used to further provision of child welfare services. - An independent evaluator assesses the effectiveness of the demonstration based on program outcomes.